The topic of a succulent ground cover is an interesting one.

 Its grayish-green leaves grow in dense clumps, and the plant produces pretty magenta flowers throughout its growing season, lasting from early spring to deep into autumn.

 Short-lived blossoms appear in rapid succession, with old ones replacing new ones every day.

 This native of Chile is tolerant of heat and likes full sun but is not at all frost tolerant and does best in hardiness zones no lower than USDA zone 9.

-All of the succulents included in this guide make good groundcovers on their own or in combination as they are all quite tough and able to withstand a wide variety of growing conditions.
+All of the succulents included in this guide make a good ground cover on their own or in combination as they are all quite tough and able to withstand a wide variety of growing conditions.

-Succulents also make excellent groundcovers in desert settings.
+Succulents also make an excellent ground cover in desert settings.